JetBrains/projector-client/docSrc/src/doc/docs/about/contributing.md

 * Subsystem (if you are *not sure*, we have a corresponding item),
 * Affected versions (we use the following formats: `server-vX.Y.Z` for plain Projector server and client, `installer-vX.Y.Z` for projector-installer, `agent-vX.Y.Z` for projector-plugin, `launcher-vX.Y.Z` for Projector Electron App; if multiple items are affected, they can be enumerated separated by a comma with a space).

 If you've found the same ticket, please **avoid creating a duplicate**.
-Better vote (and comment with more info) for the existing!
+Better vote (and comment with more info) for the existing one!
 Some tickets have a workaround, so maybe you will get a temporary solution right away.

 There are some explanations on how we work with YouTrack to make you a bit more comfortable.